Find your way with Compas

 9 actions, 5 actors

-Paul Valéry, for its part, is proposing to produce 1,000 portraits of students in SHS LLA* and immersion and exchange experiences with virtual visits to institutions or "Direct-Live de l'orientation" (live career guidance).
-The education authority responsible for monitoring high school students' progress will also be tasked with training and equipping career guidance counselors and setting up a digital workspace dedicated to career guidance for high school students.
+Paul Valéry, for its part, proposes to create 1,000 portraits of students in the SHS LLA* program, as well as immersion and exchange experiences through virtual tours of schools and “Live Career Guidance Sessions.”
+The school district office responsible for tracking high school students’ academic paths will also be tasked with training and equipping career guidance counselors and establishing a digital workspace dedicated to high school career guidance.

-While the University of Perpignan has chosen to focus on combating discrimination, the University of Nîmes will be responsible for addressing the issue of educational continuity between high school and university.
-This is a real necessity for François Mirabel, who deplores the lack of communication between secondary and higher education "on what students can expect in terms of prerequisites, skills, and knowledge when they enter university.
-Working methods, autonomy, time management...
-All these elements must be discussed between the teaching teams."
-LIRDEF, LAGAM, and Cereq, three partner laboratories in the project, will evaluate the actions, "an essential step to enable us to evolve, which must be done in a scientific and autonomous manner,"concludes François Mirabel.
+While the University of Perpignan has chosen to focus on combating discrimination, the University of Nîmes will be responsible for addressing the educational continuum between high school and university.
+This is a real necessity for François Mirabel, who laments the lack of communication between secondary and higher education“regarding what students can expect in terms of prerequisites, skills, and knowledge when they enter university.
+“Work methods, independence, time management… All these elements must be the subject of discussions between teaching teams.”
+LIRDEF, LAGAM, and Cereq—three partner laboratories in the project—will evaluate the initiatives, “an essential step to allow us to evolve, which must be conducted scientifically and independently,”concludes François Mirabel.

-*Humanities and social sciences, languages, literature, and arts.
+*Humanities and social sciences, languages, literature, and the arts.